hackerzhuli/com.hackerzhuli.code/MessagingProtocol.md

 - **PackageName**:
   - Request: Empty string
   - Response: Package name string (e.g., "com.hackerzhuli.code")
-- **OnLine**: Empty string - sent when Unity comes online after domain reload or editor startup
+- **Online**: Empty string - sent when this package comes online after domain reload or editor startup
-- **OffLine**: Empty string - sent when Unity goes offline before domain reload or editor shutdown
+- **Offline**: Empty string - sent when this package goes offline before domain reload or editor shutdown
 - **Tcp**: Internal format `"<port>:<length>"` where port is the TCP listener port and length is the expected message size
 - **Test Messages**: Value format depends on Unity's test runner implementation and may contain JSON or structured data